The-Mastermind1/Graph_Creator/README.md

 <br>

-and the user a 2D graph that represents the function he gave.
+and gives to the user a 2D graph that represents the function he gave.

 # SFML: